Keyboard shortcuts

 print(f"Error {e.code}: {e.message}")

-OSError: dlopen ... not foundThe shared library is not on the library search path.
-Set DYLD_LIBRARY_PATH or LD_LIBRARY_PATH.
+OSError: dlopen ... not foundCdylib not on the loader path; set DYLD_LIBRARY_PATH / LD_LIBRARY_PATH.

-ModuleNotFoundError: No module named 'weaveffi'Run pip install . from generated/python/.
+ModuleNotFoundError: No module named 'weaveffi'Package not installed; rerun pip install . from generated/python/.

 Next steps